This condition is also called congenital genu recurvatum. It was first described by Chatelain as congenital dislocation of knee.

 Presentation of Congenital Knee Dislocation

-At birth, the knee is found fixed hyperextension with a varying degree of subluxation or dislocation forwards of the tibia on the femoral condyles, and the skin cover the anterior aspect of the joint shows several transverse creases.
+At birth, the knee is found fixed hyperextension with a varying degree of subluxation or dislocation forwards of the tibia on the femoral condyles, and the skin covers the anterior aspect of the joint shows several transverse creases.
 The patella is small or absent.

 On the posterior aspect of the joint, the hamstring muscles are palpable as tense cords, and the femoral condyles are felt projecting in the popliteal fossa.
 The joint is relatively fixed.

-When attempts are made to flex the dislocated knee, an elastic resistance is felt because of quadriceps tendon.
+When attempts are made to flex the dislocated knee, an elastic resistance is felt because of the quadriceps tendon.